lipis/flag-icons/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-[Grunt][] is used only for watching for changes and live reloading the page:
+Grunt is used only for watching for changes and live reloading the page.
+Install [grunt command line interface][grunt-cli] as a global package:

+    $ npm install -g grunt-cli

+and then from the root execute with no arguments:

     $ grunt